theincident/theincident.github.io/_posts/2023-04-05-the-hypocrisy-of-the-us-government-s-persecution-of-julian-assange-exposing-war-crimes-and-suppressing-free-speech.md

 Moreover, the US government must address the war crimes committed by its military and hold those responsible accountable.
 Only by acknowledging and addressing these crimes can the US restore its moral authority and credibility on the world stage.

 The release of Julian Assange is not only a matter of justice for him, but also a matter of upholding democratic principles and protecting the freedom of the press and free speech.
 The US government must take action to address the crimes committed by its military and protect whistleblowers who seek to hold those in power accountable.

+### What you can do

+To make a difference in getting Julian Assange released, ordinary people can take several actions:

+1. Contact elected representatives and urge them to speak out against the extradition and persecution of Assange.
+2. Sign petitions and participate in protests and demonstrations in support of Assange.
+3. Donate to organizations that are fighting for Assange's release and working to protect the freedom of the press and free speech.
+4. Educate themselves and others about the importance of whistleblowers and investigative journalism in holding those in power accountable for their actions.
+5. **Support independent media outlets and journalists who are working to expose the truth and hold those in power accountable.**

+By taking these actions, ordinary people can help to make a difference in the fight to protect the freedom of the press and free speech and hold those in power accountable for their actions.
+The release of Julian Assange is not only a matter of justice for him, but also a matter of upholding democratic principles and protecting the rights of all citizens.